t83714/fractal-component/docs/api/useComponentManager.md

 ## useComponentManager

-`useComponentManager` is a [custom React Hook](https://reactjs.org/docs/hooks-custom.html) built with [React Hook APIs](https://reactjs.org/docs/hooks-reference.html) (available since React v16.8.0).
-It offers an easier way to package all logic and create an reusable component from a [React Function Component](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
+`useComponentManager` is a [custom React Hook](https://reactjs.org/docs/hooks-custom.html) built with [React Hook APIs](https://reactjs.org/docs/hooks-reference.html) (available from React v16.8.0).
+It offers an easier way to package all logic and create an reusable component from a [React Function Component](https://reactjs.org/docs/components-and-props.html#function-and-class-components). `useComponentManager` is available from `fractal-component` v4.1.0

 ```
 const [state, dispatch, getNamespaceData, componentManager] = useComponentManager(props, options);